Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 River romance guide

 River Ward is a detective at the NCPD who V first meets during the side-quest I Fought The Law in Act 2 of Cyberpunk 2077.
-To romance him, you’ll need to be female V.
+To romance him, you’ll need to have a female body type.

 The I Fought The Law side-quest requires V to investigate the death of the previous mayor of Night City.
 This is where you’ll meet River, as it soon transpires that he’s investigating the mayor’s death too.
 Complete this mission, and River will soon call you for help regarding a more personal matter, triggering the quest: The Hunt.